 Coolest Sun Maid Bread Costume

-The time had come - I had to start putting all my ideas together in order to create the real thing.
-I invaded the garage using all the tools (imagine, this is my boyfriend’s most important room of the house) and I used this space for a full three weeks.
-This was a huge sign of love he showed me (don’t you think, he was happy when I had finally finished.)
+The time had come; I had to start putting all my ideas together in order to create the real thing.
+I invaded the garage using all the tools (imagine, this is my boyfriend’s most important room of the house) & I used this space for a full three weeks = this was a huge sign of love he showed me (Don’t you think?) (he was happy when I had finally finished)…Lol…

-Finally the day arrived, I was ready!
-You should have seen their reactions, it was absolutely priceless!
-All my hard work paid off, It was worth every second; standing there, in my bread, beside the “toast“ place waiting for them to come to reception!
+Finally “THE“ day arrived, I was ready!!
+You should have seen their reactions, it was absolutely PRICELESS!!!
+All my hard work paid off, It was worth every second; standing there, in my bread, beside the “toast“ place waiting for them to come to reception…WOW!!
 Everybody was laughing, having fun, examining every details of my bread while enjoying their breakfast.
-They even said I looked like her (my hair is naturally curly).
+They even said I looked like her (my hair are naturally curly).

 This was indeed the highlight of my year in the workplace.
 I was so proud of my accomplishment and success that my efforts were so worth it (not to mention that

 even the owner was impressed & NOTHING ompress’him) that’s a definite WOW!!
 From now on, everyone will have a completely different outlook of Sun Maid bread and so will I Hope you enjoyed it as well and keep up your great work, WE APPRECIATE AND WE NEED YOU!!
 THANK YOU